ivhak/cardiac-fibers/README.md

 The data is published at <https://ora.ox.ac.uk/objects/uuid:951b086c-c4ba-41ef-b967-c2106d87ee06>.

-Again, we can look at the `PhysicalName` section to find the correct surface id numbers:
+Just as in Example 1, we can look at the `PhysicalNames` section to find the correct surface id numbers:

 ```sh
 $ head -n 11 mesh/gmsh/heart02.msh